dabeaz/curio/README.rst

 Contributors
 ------------

-- David Beazley
-- Brett Cannon
-- Nathaniel Smith
-- Alexander Zhukov
-- Laura Dickinson
-- Sandeep Gupta
+The following people contributed ideas to early stages of the Curio project:
+Brett Cannon, Nathaniel Smith, Alexander Zhukov, Laura Dickinson, and Sandeep Gupta.

 About
 -----